marclove/handbook/benefits/leave.md

 days would be best.

 Of course, things happen that cause us to miss a day here or there.
 We understand this, so just let the Guide know as soon as possible.
+We use the same procedure for these days.

 Communicate with your team and the Guide about the leave you will be taking.
 The Guide will help with scheduling a replacement and/or working